 The Corporation has continued to have occupancy levels that are in excess of current market conditions and it credits its leasing and property management teams with this success.
-Additionally, bad debt expense has remained below expectations however the Corporation had to issue significant discounts to tenants most affected by the current pandemic.
+Additionally, bad debt expense has remained below expectations however the Corporation has had to issue significant discounts to tenants most affected by the current pandemic.
+The Corporation is unsure as to when or if these discounts can be rolled back.